 Apart from the commonly faced problem of changing the sheets, bed-wetting needs to be handled sympathetically because it affects the self-esteem of the child.
 A positive change occurs in children who are successfully treated.
 Therefore, treatment is definitely worthwhile.

 Enuretics who wet only at night and have no other abnormalities in their urological history, are termed to be monosymptomatic and have monosymptomatic nocturnal enuresis (MNE).

 They must be distinguished from children who have both night-time incontinence and daytime symptoms such as urgency, frequency or incontinence

-Approximately 25% of children who attain initial night-time dryness by the age of 12 years, relapse and wet for a period averaging 2.5 years, relapse and wet for a period averaging 2.5 years.
+Approximately 25% of children who attain initial night-time dryness by the age of 12 years.

 Nocturnal enuresis has a spontaneous resolution rate of 15% per year so that, by the age of 15, it persists in only 1% of the population.

 MNE is a symptom rather than a disease.
 A number of theories have been proposed which include behavioural, genetic, developmental, neurologic, psychological, urodynamic and organic causes.
 There is no single explanation for this symptom and an individual factor, or multiple factors, may be operating.

 Clearly, the vast majority of children with MNE do not suffer from psychiatric, neurologic or urological disturbances and therefore investigation and treatment along these lines is both inappropriate and unrewarding.